libra-php/stellar-router/README.md

     }
 }

-// Register route controller class or classes
+// Register route controller class
 $router = new Router;
+// Route attributes will be derived from controller
+// class (group) or methods (http methods)
 $router->registerClass(BasicController::class);
+// You can also add a route manually using the registerRoute
+// method if you don't want to use attributes
+// eg) $route->registerRoute(new Route("/test", "GET"));

 // Handle the request by method / request URI
-// Note: we support grouping of routes
+// **Note:** we support grouping of routes via attributes
-// Both BasicController routes are prefixed with '/basic'
+// Both BasicController routes are:
+//   prefixed with '/basic'
-// Both BasicController routes have 'auth' middleware attached
+//   have 'auth' middleware attached
 $route = $router->handleRequest('GET', '/basic/photos/42/edit');

 // Expose the class & target endpoint